anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

     return "tensorflow" if condition else None
 ```

-!!! note
-    An easy way to validate our labels (before modeling) is to use the aliases in our auxillary datasets to create labeling functions for the different classes.
+> An easy way to validate our labels (before modeling) is to use the aliases in our auxillary datasets to create labeling functions for the different classes.
 Then we can look for false positives and negatives to identify potentially mislabeled samples.
 We'll actually implement a similar kind of inspection approach, but using a trained model as a heuristic, in our [dashboards lesson](dashboard.md#inspection){:target="_blank"}.

 ## Iteration